Muhammad as-Samman al-Madani

 Shaykh Muhammad bin Abdul Karim as-Samman al-Madani (born in Medina in 1718 AD-1775 AD) was a scholar descended from the Islamic prophet Muhammad.
 He was a Sunni with Ash'ari understanding in the field of Aqeedah (creed), and a Shafi'i principle in the field of fiqh, and adheres to Junayd al-Baghdadi in the field of Sufism.

-He was a Faqih, hadith expert, and historian of his time, and was the caretaker of the city of Medina and guardian of the tomb of the Prophet Muhammad.
+He was a Faqih, hadith expert, and historian of his time, and was the caretaker of the city of Medina and guardian of the tomb of Muhammad.
 He initially studied at the Khalwatiyya Sufi order in Damascus, but he devised a new way of approaching Allah which was eventually referred to as the Sammaniyya Tariqa.
 This order became prominent in Indonesia, especially in Palembang, due to his returning students and the later financing by the Sultan of Palembang of a Sammaniyya lodge in Jeddah.